 - allows measurement over time and tracks change

-- has a predictive ability, i.e. improvements in self-management behaviour as measured by the PIH scale, related to improved health outcomes.
+- has a predictive ability, i.e. improvements in self-management behaviour as measured by the Partners in Health scale, related to improved health outcomes.

 Flinders Program™ Care Planning Tools